JensRantil/jensrantil.github.io/content/posts/2014-12-27_how-to-partially-declassify-NSA-docs/index.md

 --------

-What struck me was that what most of the redacted text that I think the public (and me) are interested in is the magnitude of NSA surveillance, namely how large the redacted numbers are.
+What struck me was that what most of the redacted text that I think the public are interested in is the magnitude of NSA surveillance, namely how large the redacted numbers are.
 I started asking myself, **can the space that the redacted numbers take up on a document tell us anything about what's redacted behind the white boxes?** I think the